djangonaut-space/program/README.md

 code contributions and potentially take on leadership roles in Django in the future. :unicorn:

-This is an 8-week group mentoring program where individuals will work self-paced in a semi-structured learning environment.
+This is a free, 8-week group mentoring program where individuals will work self-paced in a semi-structured learning environment.

 Want to be involved in the future direction of Django?
 Confidently vote on proposals?